presidenten/vuex-plus/README.md

 ```
 ![piri](./docs/instances.gif)

-### Enhancements over Vuex instance handling (2.3.0)+
-From Vuex 2.3.0 onward vuex supports the same notation as vue `data` property to [handle instantiation](https://vuex.vuejs.org/en/modules.html).

-In most cases this will be enough, but sometimes you need something more.
-Here is what [vuex+](https://github.com/presidenten/vuex-plus) brings to the table:

-Enhancements:
+**Enhancements:**
-- Instances can be shared across components
+- Dynamic root level module instances that can be shared across components
-- Flag to decide if the state instance should be clared when the last top level instance component is destroyed
+- Root level instances can be persisted or cleared when components are destroyed
+- Module states are decorated with a `$parent`-state getter
+  - Yes, still serializable states
+  - Yes, still injectable states through devtools
-- Submodule instances
+- Static submodule instances
-- Generated API with magic strings in all vuex modules for getters/actions/mutations
-- Generated global API with magic strings for global getters/actions/mutations
+- Components bound to submodules know in which statetree they belong
+  - Vuex+ mapGetters and mapActions expand to full path
 - Automatic Vuex HMR (needs naming conventions)
+- Modules are automatically get `name` and `namespaced` parameters set
+- Works side by side with normal vuex

+_These enhancements from v1 are deprecated, but still working for now:_
+- _(Generated API with magic strings in all vuex modules for getters/actions/mutations)_
+- _(Generated global API with magic strings for global getters/actions/mutations)_

 ### How to use
 Check out the extensive tutorial bundled with the example: